SymbolicModel/GettingStarted/README.md

 ```
 Get-Childitem -Filter *.appx
 ```
-Then rename it to `.zip` so that we can extract it:
+Then rename it to `.zip` so that we can extract it e.g.:
 ```
 ren .\Ubuntu_2404.x.x.xx.appx .\Ubuntu_2404.zip
 ```